dpt-xyz/dpt-xyz.github.io/instruct_deepti.md

 Serve the Jekyll Site:
 Note: If we run the above command, it overwrites everything in _site folder.
 ----------------------------------------------------------------------------------------
+bundle exec jekyll clean <!-- No need to run this everytime -->
 bundle exec jekyll serve
 or
 jekyll serve